SarahC233/SarahCreates/README.md

 ## Resources

-- [YouTube Tutorial - Create a Stunning Animated Portfolio Website with Next.js, Three.js, GSAP and Prismic](https://www.youtube.com/watch?v=rXDCAAkiC-s&list=PLUhSgROuR9jnxcmWYgT0TTTp34ARjrkfo&index=12): I followed this tutorial to set up the foundation of the project, and learned valuable techniques for building with Next.js, Three.js, GSAP and Prismic.
+- [YouTube Tutorial - Create a Stunning Animated Portfolio Website with Next.js, Three.js, GSAP and Prismic](https://www.youtube.com/watch?v=rXDCAAkiC-s&list=PLUhSgROuR9jnxcmWYgT0TTTp34ARjrkfo&index=12): I followed this tutorial to set up the foundation of the project, and for valuable learnings about Three.js, GSAP and Prismic.